Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider

+We observe that $\Delta C_{1V}$ exhibits a strong negative correlation with $\Delta C_{1A}$, as seen in panel (a) of \autoref{two_param_luminosity_contours}, and a weak correlation with $C_{2V}$ and $C_{2A}$ (panels (b) and (c)).
+Similarly, $\Delta C_{1A}$ is weakly correlated to the anomalous weak magnetic and electric dipole couplings across all luminosities, as seen in panels (d) and (e).
+In contrast, $C_{2V}$ and $C_{2A}$ (panel~(f)) shows strong correlations across all luminosity scenarios.
+As expected, the contours shrink with increasing luminosity, reflecting improved statistical sensitivity.

 Compared to the one-parameter analysis, the two-parameter fit yields significantly broader allowed regions due to correlations between parameters.
-Considering the bounds for $\Delta C_{1A}$ and $\Delta C_{1V}$ from the two-parameter analysis as shown in \autoref{two_param_luminosity_contours}~(a) and (c), and for $C_{2V}$ and $C_{2A}$ from panels (d) and (e), respectively, the allowed parameter space at $50~\mathrm{fb}^{-1}$ ($1000~\mathrm{fb}^{-1}$) enlarges by 292.2\% (726.9\%), 494.2\% (803.4\%), 80.7\% (163.9\%), and 51.5\% (811.1\%) for $\Delta C_{1V}$, $\Delta C_{1A}$, $C_{2V}$, and $C_{2A}$, respectively, when transitioning from the one-parameter to two-parameter analysis.
+Considering the bounds for $\Delta C_{1V}$ and $\Delta C_{1A}$ from the two-parameter analysis as shown in \autoref{two_param_luminosity_contours}~(a), (b) and (d), and for $C_{2V}$ and $C_{2A}$ from panels (d) and (e), respectively, the allowed parameter space at $50~\mathrm{fb}^{-1}$ ($1000~\mathrm{fb}^{-1}$) enlarges by 105.8\% (288.5\%), 168.4\% (300.0\%), 52.4\% (72.4\%), and 56.7\% (58.3\%) for $\Delta C_{1V}$, $\Delta C_{1A}$, $C_{2V}$, and $C_{2A}$, respectively, when transitioning from the one-parameter to two-parameter analysis.
 The corresponding constraints on the BSM couplings and WCs, with $\Lambda = 1~\mathrm{TeV}$ (using eq.~\eqref{eq:cwc_all}), are summarized in \autoref{tab:constraints} for both the one- and two-parameter analyses across the selected luminosities.

 To further quantify the interplay among the parameters, we estimate the statistical correlations between the BSM couplings.
 We adopt the Hessian method~\cite{Pumplin:2000vx, Pumplin:2001ct}, computing the Hessian matrix, $H_{ij}$, of the $\chi^{2}$ function in eq.~\eqref{eq:chi-square1}, evaluated at a point $C^{\rm fit}$ near the global minimum (best fit).
 The Hessian is defined as~\cite{Easther:2016ire}: